Verifying with Face ID…

 Email ip@joinrarekind.co.uk from the address on your Rare Kind account, including:

-We'll share your counter-notice with the original rights- holder.
-If they don't confirm they're pursuing the matter (for example by initiating proceedings) within 14 days, we'll restore the content.
+We'll share your counter-notice with the original rights-holder.
+If they don't come back to us within 14 days confirming they're pursuing the matter — for example by issuing a letter before action or filing a claim — we'll restore the content.
 If they do pursue it, the dispute continues between you and them; we stay neutral but comply with any court order.

 We track users against whom valid IP notices have been upheld.
-Users with multiple upheld notices are warned, suspended, and ultimately removed from the Service in line with our Terms of Service (Section 13).
-The threshold is contextual — one counterfeit listing is usually enough; three unrelated photo-copyright notices is usually the warning point.
+Users with multiple upheld notices are warned, suspended, and ultimately removed from the Service in line with our Terms of Service, section 13 (Suspension and termination).
+The threshold is contextual — a single confirmed counterfeit listing is usually enough; three unrelated photo-copyright notices is usually where we send the first warning.

 This policy is nota legal opinion and not a substitute for legal advice.
 If you're a rights-holder considering proceedings, speak to a solicitor.
-If you're a user whose content has been removed and you think this was wrong, consider getting advice on the counter-notice route.
+If you're a user whose content has been removed and you believe this was wrong, the counter-notice route is the in-platform path; consider getting independent advice if the dispute escalates.

 ip@joinrarekind.co.uk — best channel for all IP matters.